 The yellow Forest Sunflowers seemingly line the hiking trail during the mid to late summer season, making the entire hike a bit brighter and cheerier.

-The Northern Water Snake was seen in the shallower water under the first bridge.
+The Northern Water Snake was swimming in the shallower water under the first bridge.

 Note to self: stay out of the water.

-The third Bridge (featured in the middle row: far left) is a 0.4-mile hike from the parking lot and is a bit smaller and a little different than the first two, and only 0.2-mile hike from the second one and completely worth a bit of extra effort to get there.
+(featured in the middle row: far left) is a 0.4-mile hike from the parking lot and is a bit smaller and a little different than the first two, and only 0.2-mile walk from the second one and completely worth a bit of extra effort to get there.

-The fourth bridge (featured in the middle row: middle picture) is a 0.8-mile hike from the parking lot and 0.4-miles away from the third bridge.
+Featured in the middle row: middle picture – is a 0.8-mile hike from the parking lot and 0.4-miles away from the third bridge.

-The fifth bridge (featured top picture) 1.25-mile hike from parking lot.
+Top featured picture – is a 1.25-mile hike from the parking lot.
 It has a different architecture than the other five bridges.
 If you are taking portrait style photo’s, hiking to the fifth bridge for different structural backdrops is a great option.

-The sixth bridge (featured in the middle row: far right) is a 1.5-mile hike from the parking lot.
-Of course, now that you have reached the sixth bridge you must continue on to see the location of where the seventh bridge used to be, totaling a 1.8-mile hike in and round trip of 3.6 miles to get you back to the parking lot.
+Featured in the middle row: far right – is a 1.5-mile hike from the parking lot.
+Of course, now that you have reached the sixth bridge you must continue to see the location of where the seventh bridge used to be, totaling a 1.8-mile hike in and a round trip of 3.6 miles to get you back to the parking lot.

 The site where the old seventh bridge use to stand is at the end of the hike and leaves no other option but to turn around and head back the same way you came.
 There is a small wooden bench to sit down on and a sign (featured bottom picture) marking that there was once a seventh bridge here.

-I would like to make a public service announcement that when spending time outdoors always be respectful of nature, use common sense and please follow any rules posted.
+When spending time outdoors always be respectful of nature, use common sense and please follow any posted rules.

-Always give more than you take and leave no trace behind
+Always give more than you take and leave no trace.

 Thank you for reading!
 Have a great day!!